 Self-Initiated Dual Degree in Japanese Studies and Another UM Graduate Degree or Certificate Program

-The Center for Japanese Studies welcomes students who wish to combine interdisciplinary training in Japanese Studies with another graduate degree or graduate certificate at the University of Michigan.
-Any graduate degree or certificate except MBA and JD degrees which have a pre-established dual/joint degree program can be combined with the CJS MA degree.
-In recent years, students have combined the CJS MA degree with degrees in information/library science, public policy, health sciences, and engineering, and graduate certificates in museum studies and women's studies among others.
+The Center for Japanese Studies welcomes students who wish to combine interdisciplinary training in Japanese Studies with another master's degree, professional degree or graduate certificate at the University of Michigan.
+Any existing graduate degree or certificate except MBA and JD degrees which have a pre-established dual/joint degree program can be combined with the Japanese Studies MA degree.
+In recent years, students have combined the Japanese Studies MA degree with degrees in information/library science, public policy, health sciences, and engineering, and graduate certificates in museum studies and women's studies among others.

 Students enrolled in the self-initiated dual degree program complete all requirements of both degree programs and receive two separate degrees.
 The two degrees may or may not be awarded simultaneously.

 Important note: Enrollment in a PhD program following the completion of the Japanese Studies MA is considered sequential and not a self-initiated dual degree.
 Students typically apply to the PhD program in the second year of the MA and complete the MA degree in May or August prior to beginning the PhD program in September.